 Investment properties are measured initially at cost and subsequently at fair value, being the price that would be received to sell such an asset in an orderly transaction between market participants at the measurement date.
 As a non-financial asset, investment properties are measured at highest and best use.
-Properties are not depreciated but are revalued on a five year rolling programme according to market conditions at the year-end.
+Properties are not depreciated but are revalued on a five year rolling programme according to market conditions with the exception of properties with a brought forward value in excess of £500,000 as these are valued every year.
+Based on consultation with the valuers, any other assets which may have significant volatility in fair value are also included in the assessment.
 Carrying values are reviewed annually to ascertain if materially different from market values for those assets not valued in year.
 Gains and losses on revaluation are posted to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement.
 The same treatment is applied to gains and losses on disposal.